godot-rust/gdnative-book/src/faq/configuration.md

 ```

+## Why aren't my scripts showing up in the Add Node portion of the editor even though they inherit from  `Node`, `Node2D`, `Spatial` or `Control`?

+Due to limitations with Godot 3.x's version of GDNative, NativeScript types do not get registered in the class database.
+As such, these classes are not included in the "Create New Node" dialog.

+A workaround to this issue has been included in the recipe [Custom Nodes Plugin](../recipes/custom-nodes-plugin.md).

 ## Can I use Rust for a [toolscript](https://docs.godotengine.org/en/stable/tutorials/misc/running_code_in_the_editor.html)?

 Yes, any Rust struct that inherits from `NativeClass` can be also used as a tool class by using the `InitHandle::add_tool_class` during native script initialization instead of `InitHandle::add_class`.